jamestim2021/summerLang/README.md

 ### 97

-We decouple time in programs from time in machines
+We decouple **time** in programs from **time** in machines

+Atom is a string of characters beginnings with a letter or a special character other than a left '(' or right ')' parenthesis